What is the CMC’s working definition of mediation?

 How do I apply to be a volunteer mediator?

 Please fill out our application for basic training.
-You can fill out an application online or by downloading and faxing or snail-mailing it to us.
 Also remember, we receive many more applicants than we can accommodate in our training class.
 We defer some of those applicants to our next class.
 Also we have learned than many wonderful people do not necessarily make successful neutral mediators, so applicants will be interviewed by staff and assessed for the program.

 Can a mediator talk to anyone about what happens in mediation?

-The mediators can talk about NOTHING that happened in the specific mediation in which they mediate.
-Mediation is a confidential process; everything said and every note taken in mediation is confidential between the mediators and the parties (and their agents).
-By agreement, the mediator is free to discuss the specifics of a mediation with CMC staff and with his or her co-mediator.
+Generally, mediators can talk about NOTHING that happened in the specific mediation in which they mediate, with the exception of mandatory reporting of abuse (children, elders and disabled).
+When using MC services, parties agree in writing and understand that CMC staff will also know about their mediation and be bound by confidentiality.
+Mediation is a confidential process; everything said and every note taken in mediation is between the mediators and the parties (and their agents).
 Confidentiality is one of THE most important features of mediation.
-Our ethical rules require that we honor confidences.
-Mental health workers, attorneys, and medical health staff abide by requirements for confidentiality.
-Volunteer mediators do also.
+Like attorneys, mental health workers, attorneys, and medical health staff, our ethical rules require that we honor confidences.
+The result is that mediation parties can talk freely, brainstorm possibilities, and develop a trusting relationship with the neutral mediators.

-Laws in Tennessee also create confidentiality.
-By law, a mediator at CMC may not be called as a witness in any subsequent lawsuit.
-Mediation notes or work product may not be used in litigation, unless the parties agree.
+Laws in Tennessee also enforce confidentiality.
+By law, a mediator at CMC may not be called as a witness in any subsequent lawsuit to enforce or question an agreement.
+Mediation notes or other mediation work product may not be used in litigation.

-Parties understand that information about harm to a child, elder, or disabled person must be disclosed by law.
+Parties understand that information about harm to a child, elder, or person with a disability must be disclosed by law.
 CMC mediators receive training in how to handle such situations in a careful, safe way.

 When is the next CMC basic mediation training?

 We offer at least one basic training sessions each year.
 Our mid-winter training is a special collaboration with the UT College of Law Mediation Clinic, combining our community trainees with second and third year law students.
 We use our seasoned volunteer mediators as coaches, and always have special presentations.
-View or schedule here.
+Check our site calendar for updates.